 When it comes to successful and lasting weight loss, eating well is only part of the battle.
-Physical activity will help inch you closer to your goal by both burning calories and building muscle.
-However, this isn’t the only reason to make exercise part of your day-to-day life.
-Exercise decreases stress, prevents disease, and simply makes you feel better.
+Physical activity will help you inch closer to your goal by burning calories and building muscle.
+However, that’s not the only reason to make exercise part of your daily life.
+Exercise also helps prevent many health conditions, decreases stress, and makes you feel better.

-You don’t need to join a fancy gym or buy pricey home equipment to build a good fitness program.
+You don’t need to join a fancy gym or buy expensive home equipment to build a good fitness program.
 Daily activities that count as physical activity include:

 - walking to and from work

 - taking the stairs instead of the elevator

 You’ll want to get your heart pumping and break a sweat to burn a significant amount of calories.

 The Centers for Disease Control and Prevention (CDC) encourages healthy adults to complete at least two hours and 30 minutes of moderate aerobic activity per week.
 Moderate aerobic activity includes many forms of exercise, such as brisk walking, using an elliptical machine, or swimming laps.
 Alternately, you can complete one hour and 15 minutes of vigorous aerobic activity per week, such as running or cycling.

 It’s best to spread your exercise out throughout the week.
 Aim to get 30 to 60 minutes of aerobic activity on most days.
 The CDC also recommends doing strength training, such as weightlifting or yoga, at least twice per week.